connectrpc/connect-es/packages/typescript-compat/README.md

   transpilation issues only occur when emitting them.
 - We explicitly want to check libs.

+Newer versions of TypeScript ship stricter `tsc --init` defaults.
+For example, 5.9 enables `noUncheckedIndexedAccess` and `exactOptionalPropertyTypes`.
+Because we want compatibility tests to reflect the out-of-the-box experience, keep these flags on.
+If existing test sources don't satisfy a newly-stricter default, drop them from `include` (with a comment explaining why) rather than disabling the flag.

+#### Hoisting and the `test` script

+The `test` script runs `tsc`.
+For most compatibility packages, the pinned `typescript` version differs from the rest of the repo, so npm installs it locally and we invoke it as `node_modules/.bin/tsc`.
+The one exception is the package whose version matches the root workspace's `typescript` (see the root `package.json`): npm hoists that copy to the repo root, so use the bare `tsc` instead.
+When bumping the root TypeScript version, swap both `test` scripts accordingly.

 ### Running and maintaining the tests

 Run `npx turbo run test -F './packages/typescript-compat/*'` to run all tests.